nathancarter/how2data/database/tasks/How to create a box (and whisker) plot/description.md

 * How to add details to a plot
 * How to create a histogram
 * How to change axes, ticks, and scale in a plot
+* How to create bivariate plots to compare groups